bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

     - Need to deal with Google Auto Fill Accross Apps#8518
     - Updating the zenhub roadmap
     - Fee Paper implementation

+- Meeting Notes
+    - Test accounts - ticket created - Jingua to follow up
+    - Resourcing - Omid will be joining lab teams in Oct
+    - BA resources
+    - Assessing change impacts
+    - Research Ux - **push
+    - Need to deal with Google Auto Fill Across Apps - **Jyoti to create ticket for RFC
+    - Display currency - all teams will deal with this
+    - Roadmap
+    - Fee paper - tied to the legislation
+    - PI planning agenda

 ----
 Sept 17